kjotoole/cachechu/readme.txt

     o   readme.txt                     - this file

 III.
 Requirements
+    1. First time users should remove .sample from config.ini.sample.
+        Remove .sample from urls.dat.sample files, if you want to start off with default caches.

-    1. The following paths require write (and read) access:
+    2. The following paths require write (and read) access:

       data/<network>/bans.dat
       data/<network>/hosts.dat
       data/<network>/urls.dat
       data/<network>/stats.dat (if stat logging enabled)
       data/<network>/start.dat (if stat logging enabled)
+      data/update.dat (if update notification enabled)

         Replace <network> by the networks you support.

-    2. The following paths MAY require write (and read) access, depending on configuration:
+    3. The following paths MAY require write (and read) access, depending on configuration:

       data/bans.dat